 - "The M-Class is fitted with clear gauges that are easy to read, and while most of the control buttons are intuitively marked, a bit of acclimation is required for some functions.
 The navigation system uses a combination of touch-screen activation, dash-mounted buttons, and a control knob on the console.
 Again, some practice is needed to understand all of the system's functions." -- Consumer Guide

-With the back row folded, the Mercedes M-Class can hold up to 80.3 cubic feet of cargo in ML350 and ML550 trims, and up to 71 cubic feet in ML350 Bluetec and ML63 AMG trims.
+With the back row folded, the 2013 Mercedes-Benz M-Class can hold up to 80.3 cubic feet of cargo in ML350 and ML550 trims, and up to 71 cubic feet in ML350 Bluetec and ML63 AMG trims.
 Mercedes doesn’t list the amount of cargo space with the second row of seats in use for 2013 models.
 By comparison, the Lexus RX 350 can hold up to 80.3 cubic feet of cargo space, while the BMW X5 can hold 75.2 cubic feet of cargo.
-Reviewers don’t mention much about the M-Class’ cargo space, but they say the cargo hold is plenty spacious and small-items storage is adequate.
+Reviewers say the cargo hold is plenty spacious and small-items storage is adequate.